-► To make a USB connection:
+► USB connection:

-- A USB-to-serial driver is required in Windows[®].
+A USB-to-serial driver is required in Windows[®].
 Install this driver before connecting the USB cable.
-See Installing the USB-to-Serial Driver (Optional) (on page 10). - Connect a USB cable between the PXE device's USB-B port and your computer's USB-A port.
+See Installing the USB-to-Serial Driver (Optional) (on page 13).

+- 2. Connect a USB cable between the PXE device's USB-B port and a computer's USB-A port. - 3.
+Perform Initial Network Configuration via CLI (on page 16).